 For every patient, we will be doing a screening (during booking and at arrival) and asking all symptomatic patients to stay at home to avoid any risks.
 We will ask patients to wait in their vehicles if they arrive early to their appointment.
 Upon entering, they will be asked to use hand sanitizer and don a mask.
 We ask that all patients who are able to come alone do so and we ask that everyone follow proper distancing while in office.
 We have removed magazines and toys from the waiting area and we will be regularly disinfecting common areas throughout the day.

 All our staff and doctors will be wearing appropriate personal protective equipment (PPE), including masks, face shields, goggles and gloves.
-This week our staff will be undergoing training on the extra protocols including appropriate donning and doffing of PPE, and strict workflow management.
+Our staff have undergone training on the extra protocols including appropriate donning and doffing of PPE, and strict workflow management.

 Each pre-test and examination room will be disinfected after each patient, including all instrumentation, surfaces, door handles and keyboards.
 Waiting room chairs will be disinfected between each use.
 All common area “touch points” will be regularly sanitized.
 In the eyeglass gallery, all glasses that are handled will be put aside and cleaned before being put back on the display shelf.
 Hand sanitizing stations will be available throughout the clinic for patient use.